Soumojitshome2023/college-website-nextjs/README.md

 11. **FAQ Section**: Frequently asked questions and their answers.
 12. **Syllabus Option**: Provides syllabi for all departments.
 13. **Contact Option**: Contact form and details for reaching out to the college.

+## **🔰 Important Feature :**
+* #### Admin Authentication

+The website includes a robust admin authentication system. **Upon signup, new admin account is created, but he/she is not immediately granted access to the admin dashboard.** Instead, they undergo verification by a designated **"super admin"** from our database.

+* #### Super Admin: The Database Owner

+Only super admins have the authority to approve new admin accounts.
+This verification step ensures that only authorized individuals gain access to the admin dashboard and its functionalities.

+* #### Admin Dashboard Access

+Once verified by a super admin, admin users gain access to the admin dashboard.
+From there, they can perform various tasks such as adding, editing, and managing events, as well as other administrative duties.

+This two-step authentication process enhances security and control over admin access to the website's backend functionalities.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>